 - To tilt the attachment forward, slowly move the lever to the right (Figure 11). - To tilt the attachment rearward, slowly move the lever to the left (Figure 11). - To lower the loader arms, slowly move the lever forward (Figure 11). - To raise the loader arms, slowly move the lever rearward (Figure 11). - To lower the loader arms to a detent (float) position, push the lever fully forward (Figure 11).

 Note: This allows attachments such as the leveler and the hydraulic blade to follow the contours of the ground (i.e., float) when grading.

 - Detent (float) position

-- Tilt the attachment rearward.
+- rearward.

-- Lower the loader arms.
+- 2. Lower the loader arms.

 - Tilt the attachment forward.

-- Raise the loader arms.